Ebarrett11/PalatePal/README.md

 This is a mobile application that allows students at Michigan State University to view and leave reviews for the dishes at supported dining halls.

 **Motivation**\
-The food quality at MSU dining halls is often of inconistent quality.
-By crowd sourcing reviews students can know before they ask for a dish, that the dish will be good.
-This allows for a reduciton in food waste and happier students.
+The food quality at MSU dining halls is often of inconsistent quality.
+By crowd-sourcing reviews, students can know before they ask for a dish, that the dish will be good.
+This allows for a reduction in food waste and happier students.

 **Functionality**
 - Log in / Register (Authenticated with Firebase)
-- Select dining hall and view meals for current day/time
+- Select the dining hall and view meals for the current day/time
 - View/create reviews on every meal
 - Ability to easily get directions to any dining hall and a map view of all dining halls
 \n